operate-first/continuous-delivery/docs/setup_cd_pipeline.md

 ### Configuring checks and tests

-CI provides following checks for pull requests.Each check is independent of each other, so users can pick and choose the tests which they require for there repository.
+CI provides following checks for pull requests.
+Each check is independent of each other, so users can pick and choose the tests which they require for there repository.
 It can be added into the `.aicoe.yaml` configuration file, as shown in the example snippet below.

 ```yaml
 check: